daisy/epub-accessibility-tests/README.md

 export EPUBCHECK=/Users/marisa/Downloads/epubcheck-4.2.0-rc/epubcheck.jar
 ```

+Or copy `example.env` as `.env` and set the environment variable there.

 Run `build-all.sh` to run epubcheck and build EPUB files.
 The output appears in the `build` directory, named after the EPUB title plus the version number.

 If you just need to build one book, run `build-one.sh foldername` where `foldername` is the directory containing the EPUB fileset for that book.